civl-verifier/civl-verifier.github.io/doc.md

 In general, a yielding procedure that disappears at layer `n` cannot make calls to yielding procedures that disappear on a layer greater than `n`.
 The simple case is that there are only calls to procedures that disappear on layers smaller than `n`.
 Then there are only calls to atomic actions left at layer `n`.
-There are only three exceptions when a yielding procedure can make calls to another yielding procedure with the same disappearing layer:
-(1) calls to skip procedures,
-(2) calls to mover procedures, and
-(3) calls that are annotated with `:mark`.

 Data layering and control layering obviously interact, since the variables accessed by the control of a particular layer must indeed exist on that layer.